geoserver/geoserver/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 .. figure:: postgis_start.png
    :align: center

-Then configure the associated params:
+Then configure the associated parameters.
+The value for jndiReferenceName corresponds to the Resource name given in :file:`{TOMCAT_HOME}/conf/context.xml`.

 .. figure:: postgis_conf.png
    :align: center